joonassandell/rebirth-wordpress-project/README.md

 **4. Install all the dependencies and kickstart the project**

 1. Copy `.env.example` to `.env` and setup your environment variables
-2. Make sure docker is running and no conflicting containers are stopped as the following command will require it
+2. Start docker and run:

 ```
 $ make start